wescale/handson-lambda-terraform/README.md

 - export AWS_SECRET_ACCESS_KEY with your AWS secret access key
 - export ACCOUNT_ARN=arn:aws:iam::*** : replace *** by your AWS account id

+You can connect to AWS console with your login and [assume-role](https://signin.aws.amazon.com/switchrole?roleName=handson-serverless-role-name&account=wescalefr&displayName=HandsonServerlessRole@WeSCale.fr)

 ## Get your credential

 ```bash